actualbudget/docs/docs/install/fly.md

   auto_stop_machines = true
 ```

-With these options, Fly.io will stop your instance if there haven't been any requests for a few minutes.
-If the instance is stopped and a request comes in, it will start up, which can take 5-15 seconds.
+With these settings, Fly.io will automatically stop your instance after a few minutes of inactivity.
+When a new request comes in, the instance will start up again, which may take 5-15 seconds.

 ## Frequent Issues